Did you know: The most common reasons for losing a tooth are accidental falls or accidents related to sports.

 What do I do if I lose a tooth?

 There are a few additional things to keep in mind in the event of a dental emergency.
-The tooth has to be handled only by the chewing side and never by its root.
-Try to place the tooth back in its socket very gently after rinsing it to remove all debris.
+If the tooth is clean, try to place the tooth back in its socket very gently after rinsing it to remove all debris.
 The tooth should be placed back at its original level.
 You should keep it in place by biting down on gauze or a clean handkerchief.

 In case you find it difficult to replace the tooth in its socket then you should place it in a container filled with milk or saliva.
 You can also carry it under your tongue if possible until you can reach an emergency dentist on the 123Dentist Community Dentist Network.